gustavoc82/Data-Feeds-and-Technology/README.md

     return 0.0f;
 }
 ```

 Console Output Option 4:

 ![Min Price](./assets/minprice.png)

-### Maximum market value
+## Maximum Market Value

-Lastly, when a console user selects option 5 Calculate Maximum, the main method calls method `CalculateMaximum()` which refers to `nrows`, grabs the applicable values of property value cells, appends to an internal list, and calls function `Max()` to produce the maximum value present on the worksheet.
+Lastly, using the maximum market value functionality, the console user could investigate the maximum value of the market.
+When option 5 is selected by the user,  the main method calls the `CalculateMaximum()` method, which refers to `nrows`, extracts the applicable values of the property value cells, and appends the values to an internal list;  afterwards, it calls `Max()` function to compute the maximum value presented on the worksheet.

 ```csharp
 static float CalculateMaximum()